loftux/homebridge-teslafi/README.md

 * Start Polling - A switch let calls the TeslaFi API to start polling.
 Can be used to let TeslaFi know that you now intend to use the car, and skip trying to sleep.
 * Switch for max defrost.
 * Be able to change charge level.
-* Location Aware sensors - TeslaFi returns when your car is in one of your user defined locations.
+* DONE: Location Aware sensors - TeslaFi returns when your car is in one of your user defined locations.
 This can be used to trigger a Homekit sensor, and then used for automation.
-* Sensor for new version available.
+* DONE: Sensor for new version available.
 Then use Automation to turn all you light bulbs on 100% so that you don't miss installing right away!
 * Sensor for  "is_user_present": "1"
 * Sensor for Driving.